alexmnv/react-navtree/README.md

 ### Usage example

-1) Initialize `NavTree` instance which will serve as an entry point for key press events
+1) Initialize `NavTree` instance which will serve as an entry point for keypress events

 ```js
 // At the bootstrap phase (before rendering the app):